Get high school and college credits at the same time.

 If you are interested in having this program at your local high school, please recommend us to your principal.

 A qualified student is defined as a home schooled, public, or private high school level junior or senior with a grade point average of 3.0 or higher on a 4.0 scale in the subject area of enrollment and acceptable PLAN, ACT or SAT scores (generally a subtest score of 19 in English and Reading and/or the subject area).

 Still have questions?

 Please view our Frequently Asked Questions or feel free to contact the Office of Off-Campus Sites with any questions you may have at (615) 230 - 3742.
+The office is located in Betty Gibson Hall, Room 102.
 Our staff will be glad to assist you in any way that we can.